andremmfaria/rexis/guides/IngestionPipeline.md

 Options (from `../src/rexis/cli/ingestion_commands.py`):
 - Exactly one of `--dir` or `--file` is required (validated).
 - `--batch, -b` controls batching behavior in batch mode (see per-type details below).
+Default: `5` (interpreted as number of batches).
 - `--metadata, -m key=value` can be repeated; merged into document metadata (e.g., `source=malpedia`).
 - `--out-dir, -o` sets the run directory where a run report is written.
+Default: current working directory.
-- `--run-name, -r` optional tag for the run (defaults to UUID).
+- `--run-name, -r` optional tag for the run.
+Default: randomly generated UUID.

 ## Orchestrator: `ingest_file_exec`